mfisher87/picam-streaming/README.md

 Some scripts for reliable streaming with Raspberry Pi camera module with low latency, reasonable framerate, and reasonable resolution.

+Streaming with cvlc was unreliable, slow to initialize in a viewer, and video speed was not stable.

 Intended for use with a fresh Raspian-Lite install.
 I am using several Pi Zero Ws and streaming over WiFi with no hiccups.